 A: Pricing comes from a Comparative Market Analysis (CMA), which looks at what similar homes nearby have actually sold for — not just list prices.
 Correct pricing from the start helps you avoid long days on market.
 Learn more about pricing in the full Seller FAQs.

-Q: Should I make repairs before listing?
+Q: Should you make repairs before listing?

 A: Small fixes like leaky faucets, chipped paint, or broken light fixtures almost always help; big renovations aren't always necessary.
 I'll walk through your home and tell you what's worth doing based on local buyer expectations.
 Read all my seller prep tips in the Seller FAQs.